 - Columns are the variables.
-For example, if you have 3 variables for the title, image URL and link - file must include at least 3 columns - for each one of the variables.
+For example, if you have 3 variables for the title, image URL and link – the file must include at least 3 columns – for each of the variables.

 - Avoid using spaces or special characters in the title.
 If there are special characters in the table, save the file in UTF8 format.